 Working Capital Cycle is also known as Operating cycle.
 Operating cycle is the total timegap between the purchase of raw material and the receipt from Debtors.
-The working capital estimation as per the method of operating cycle, is the most systematic and logical approach.
+The working capitalestimation as per the method of operating cycle, is the most systematic and logical approach.
 In this case, the working capital estimation is made on the basis of analysis of each and every component of the working capital individually.
-As already discussed the working capital, required to sustain the level of planned operations, is determined by calculating all the individual components of current assets and current liabilities.
+As already discussed the working capital, required to sustain the level of planned operations, is determined by calculating all the individual components of currentiabilities.